Student Rights and Responsibilities

 - In grades 4-5, the needs of highly capable students are met through differentiated instruction in the general education classroom and/or placement in a full time highly capable program.

 - In grades 6-12, the needs of highly capable students are met through differentiated instruction in the general education classroom, subject and/or grade acceleration, and challenging course placement.
-Specific counseling support will be available for identified highly capable students in selecting appropriately challenging courses, such as advanced courses, Running Start, Advanced Placement, and dual credit opportunities.
+Specific counseling support will be available for identified highly capable students in selecting appropriately challenging courses.
+Dual credit opportunities available to students include Advanced Placement, Career and Technical Education, College in the High School, and Running Start.

-For more information related to our highly capable selection process you may visit our district website, contact your student’s school, or contact Dr. Annette Burnett, Director of Data, Assessment and Highly Capable at (253) 298-3062.
+For more information related to our highly capable selection process you may visit our district website, contact your student’s school, or contact the Director of Data, Assessment, and Highly Capable at (253) 298-3062.

 Maintaining Professional Staff/Student Boundaries